arskom/spyne/README.rst

 Getting Support
 ===============

-The official mailing list for both users and developers alike can be found at http://lists.spyne.io/listinfo/people.
+The official mailing list for both users and developers alike can be found at: http://lists.spyne.io/listinfo/people.

 You can also use the 'spyne' tag to ask questions on